 - honey for sweetness

 - chili paste for heat (I suggest starting with 1 tablespoon and increasing as desired.
-I typically use 2 tablespoons because we like a bit of heat!)
+I typically use 2 tablespoons because we like a little spice!)

 - tamari/soy sauce or fish sauce for savory umami flavors

-- Prepare the lettuce wraps.
-Pile up butter lettuce leaves with the shredded carrots, shredded cabbage (if using), and chicken.
-Drizzle with some additional peanut sauce if desired and sprinkle with fresh green onions and a squeeze of lime!
-If you’re using a smaller lettuce leaf, layer two or three lettuce leaves for your lettuce wraps.
+- Make the lettuce wraps.
+Sprinkle the lettuce leaves with the shredded carrots and spoon the chicken mixture on top.
+Drizzle with some additional peanut sauce, scatter with green onions, and add a squeeze of lime, if desired.
+Tip: If the lettuce leaves are on the small side, layer two or three for your lettuce wraps.

 More Favorite Recipes

-If you love this recipe for Peanut Chicken Lettuce Wraps, I think you’ll like some of these other recipes:
+If you love this recipe for Peanut Chicken Lettuce Wraps with Mushrooms and Carrots, I think you’ll like some of these other recipes: